aayushmau5/blog-api/README.md

 - POST `/user/login` - Loggin in the user, get's back JWT

-- GET `/user/:userId` - Get all data about a specific user
+- GET `/user/:userId` - Get all data about a specific user and all the blogs by that user.

 - GET `/blogs` - Get all public blogs